Template for Feasibility Studies for Large Scale Projects

 Feasibility Studies for Projects

-- These conclusions and any recommendations made with regard to decisions or actions required from parties involved in the project would have to be explained and supported by compelling evidence in the feasibility study.
+- These conclusions and also any recommendations made regarding decisions or actions required from parties involved in the project should have explanations and support by compelling evidence in the feasibility study.

 As the name implies, a feasibility study is used to determine the viability of a project.
-The objective of such a study is to ensure a project is legally and technically feasible and economically justifiable.
+Moreover, the objective of such a study is to ensure a project is legally and technically feasible and economically justifiable.
 It tells us whether a project is worth the investment by its promoters

 Feasibility studies are useful to businesses in many ways.
 Some of the reasons organizations conduct feasibility studies are as follows:

 - Not every project is doable based on the risk of the environment.

 - It’s not necessary to take up every project.
 This will engage otherwise useful resources and block their use on other tasks.